-Because my child will turn five (5) years old before December 31 of the current school year, I am requesting early entrance to Kindergarten in Trigg County Schools, pursuant KRS 158.030.
+Because my child does not meet statutory age requirements for the upcoming school year, I am requesting early entrance to Kindergarten in Trigg County Schools, pursuant KRS 158.030.

 I give permission for an individual screening of my child to determine if my child meets the District’s criteria for early entrance admission.

-I understand that the screening will be conducted by qualified District staff through the use of the BRIGANCE Early Childhood Kindergarten Screen to include the basic assessment (motor skills, communication skills, and academic skills), self-help rating scale, and social-emotional rating scale.
+I understand that the screening will be conducted by qualified District staff through the use of the BRIGANCE Early Childhood Kindergarten Screen to include the core assessment (academic/cognitive, language, and physical), self-help rating scale, and social-emotional rating scale.
 The assessment tool is selected and administered so as not to be discriminatory on a racial or cultural basis and administered appropriately for individuals with limited English proficiency.
 Screenings shall be administered in the child’s native language or other mode of communication.

 I have been advised in my native language or other mode of communication and understand the contexts of this consent.